Home Page > Supplementary Information > Radio Electronic Token Block

 Token exchanges must only be made while the train is at a stand.

 A long section token applies from the stop board at one TEP to the stop board at the second TEP ahead.
-It is equivalent to two ordinary section tokens.
+It is equivalent to two consecutive section tokens.
 When a long section token is issued, the driver is permitted to pass the stop board at the intermediate TEP without stopping or having to contact the signalman.
 These stop boards carry a supplementary yellow sign stating that drivers in possession of a long section token may proceed.
 The 'loop clear' procedure must still be carried out on passing the 'loop clear' marker at the intermediate TEP.
 Long section tokens are only available over defined pairs of adjoining sections.

 An occupied token is used for joining passenger trains.
 It applies from the stop board at one TEP to the rear of the train standing at the next TEP.